Are you ready for National Shed Week?

 June 16, 2014

-Did you know the first week of next month is National Shed Week (1st-6th July 2014)? – a time when enthusiasts and fans of everything shed-related come together and celebrate the wonders of these little huts.
+National Shed Week is our favourite time of year – a time when enthusiasts and fans of everything shed-related come together and celebrate the wonders of these little huts.

 Sponsored by wood care solutions company Cuprinol, National Shed Week has been running for the last eight years and has gathered quite a following.
 Consequently, it seems likely that this event will be continuing for some time.